 Table of contents

-For most retailers like Mitchell, taking stock is the only way to prevent that from happening.
-Taking stock, or a physical inventory count, is when you count all of the merchandise you have in your store and then match that up with your inventory records to spot any differences.
+For most retailers, paying attention to stock amounts is the only way to prevent that from happening.
+Stocktaking, as we call it here in Aus, is the process of counting all your merchandise and matching it up with your inventory records to spot any differences.
 If the amount isn’t the same, it can lead to missed sales, logistical issues, and, ultimately, a disappointing customer experience.

-The task is backbreaking but essential work, especially if you sell across multiple channels and locations.
-The pandemic has changed a few things about physical inventory counting, but it’s also made it even more important as businesses get creative with what and where they’re selling.
+Stocktaking is backbreaking work, but it’s essential, particularly if you sell across multiple channels and locations.
+The pandemic has changed a few things about physical inventory counting, but it’s also made it even more critical as businesses get creative with what and where they’re selling.

-The goal of an inventory count is to make sure your in-store inventory totals match your records.
+The goal of stocktaking is to make sure your in-store inventory totals match your records.
 If you use a retail POS system, you can compare your inventory count with the levels recorded in your POS software.

 Accurate inventory has a domino effect, allowing you to make better decisions on what to stock up on, submit timely purchase orders, and reveal and resolve issues more efficiently.

 Even if you use inventory management software, you may still be required to take stock for tax purposes.
-Retailers typically conduct a full inventory count at the end of the year or in the beginning of the new year, when inventory is lower, so quantities are correct for end-of-year tax reporting.
+Retailers typically conduct a full stock count at the end of the financial year in June or in the beginning of the new financial year in July.
+This is when inventory is lower, so quantities are more accurate for end-of-year tax reporting.

 Inventory counting best practices

-For Mitchell, it’s also important to pay attention to the products that are most popular with customers, so stocking, purchasing, and fulfillment happen seamlessly and don’t prevent any sales.
+It’s important to pay attention to the products that are most popular with customers, so stocking, purchasing, and fulfillment happen seamlessly and don’t prevent any sales.
 This is particularly important these days, as supply chain disruptions have created longer lead times for certain industries.
-“Make sure your inventory is right with the things that are selling really well.”

 Here are a few more best practices that can help you make the counting process more efficient.